 Iowa’s black bear population is trickling down from Wisconsin and Minnesota.
 The bear roaming Hendrickson’s neighborhood was likely a young male driven south into Iowa by older bears, wanting to protect their territories.

-Rebecca Christoffel is wildlife extension biologist at Iowa State University.
-She says like black bears, young, male mountain lions are chased out of territories by older, dominate cats.
+Iowa State University wildlife extension biologist Rebecca Christoffel says like black bears, young, male mountain lions are chased out of territories by older, dominate cats.

-“Think of yourself of as child, right about at 17 or 18," says Christoffel.
+“Think of yourself of as child, right about at 17 or 18," Christoffel says.
 "Mom and dad are saying the same things, ‘Hey, time to fledge, get out of here.’”

-Since mountain lions range throughout North and South America, young cats will travel far distances.
-One mountain lion from South Dakota was killed after colliding with a car in Connecticut, in 2011.
+Since mountain lions range throughout North and South America, cats will travel far distances.
+In 2011, a mountain young male from South Dakota was killed after colliding with a car in Connecticut.

 With both predators, females more tolerated and therefore less likely to venture into Iowa.
 The cubs in eastern Iowa maybe the first black bears born in the state since the mid 1800s.